github/developer.github.com/content/changes/2014-02-24-finer-grained-scopes-for-ssh-keys.md

 created_at: 2014-02-24
 author_name: pengwynn
 ---
-Today we're announcing some important changes to the way that API consumers manage SSH keys.
+As [we announced][blog], we've made some important changes to the way that API consumers manage SSH keys.

 ## Finer-grained OAuth scopes